-Callicarpa commonly known as Beautyberry is a beautiful shrub grown for its bright almost neon purple berries that show up in late summer when everything else is dying back.
+Callicarpa, commonly known as Beautyberry, is a favorite shrub grown for its bright almost neon purple berries that show up in late summer when everything else is dying back.

 There are over 140 species of the Callicarpa.
-The American beautyberry C. americana is native to the southeastern part of the United States.
+The American beautyberry, C. americana is native to the southeastern part of the United States.
 The plant I have in my garden is C. dichotoma ‘Early Amethyst,” a Korean cultivar that fruits a little earlier, has an overall slightly smaller shape and is hardy to zone 5.
-The beautyberry is easy to grow in full sun or partial shade.
+It’s very easy to grow in full sun or partial shade.
 It tolerates drought well and has few pest or disease issues.

-In the spring I cut this shrub back to a foot and by late mid-summer it grows back to its full stature of around five feet tall by eight feet wide.
+In the spring I cut this shrub back to 12-18 inches high, and by late mid-summer it grows back to its full stature of around five feet tall by eight feet wide.
 This early pruning helps promote more prolific berries in the summer.

-Interestingly, the native beautyberry was said to be used by Native Americans for rheumatism, fevers, and malaria, stomach aches and colic.
-Today many people make beautyberry jelly from the berries and an insect repellent from the leaves.
+Interestingly, this native plant was said to be used by Native Americans for rheumatism, fevers, and malaria, stomach aches and colic.
+Today many people make beautyberry jelly and an insect repellent from the leaves.
 See this article from mother earth news about how the active ingredients from the beautyberry are compared to DEET.